 “Do you think people change?
 As a Christian I’m supposed to say yes, but if I’m honest the answer is no.”

-Nothing in particular prompted this comment; it just bubbled up from reflections on the general drama and dysfunctions that surround us all.
+Nothing in particular prompted this question; it just bubbled up from reflections on the general drama and dysfunctions that surround us all.

-1. I disagree completely–I’ve experienced life change and I wouldn’t be able to go on in my ministry if change wasn’t possible.
+1. I disagree completely–I’ve experienced life change and I wouldn’t be able to go on in ministry or in life if change wasn’t possible.

 2. I agree completely–people don’t change and part of maturity is accepting that as the human condition.

 3. People can change their behavior but not their hard-wired personality, and then only if they’re really motivated.